-The roducts are of a digital nature and therefore there is no automatic right of refund or cancellation after the Product has been purchased by you in accordance with Regulation 13 of the Consumer Protection (Distance Selling) Regulations 2000.
+Products of a digital nature do not entitle you to an automatic right of refund or cancellation after purchased in accordance with Regulation 13 of the Consumer Protection (Distance Selling) Regulations 2000.
 However, if you are not satisfied with any Products please let us know why, and we will consider whether to offer a refund provided you contact us within a reasonable time of purchasing the Product.

 The material on this site may only be reproduced or re-used for internal, non-commercial purposes.
 This means you may download, view, copy and print pages from this website, but only for your own personal use subject to your agreement not to: